kenika/family-grid-calendar/CONTRIBUTING.md

 ## Branch strategy

-- `main` contains production-ready code.
+- `main` is the only long-lived branch and contains production-ready code.
-- `dev` is the integration branch for feature work.
-Create feature branches from `dev` and open pull requests back to `dev`.
-Releases merge from `dev` into `main`.
+- Create temporary feature branches from `main` and open pull requests back to `main` when work is ready.
+- Frequent tagged releases from `main` provide stable fallback points if a feature branch introduces issues.

 ## Development